Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  I received inspiration for this project from the following pages

- - Introduction to JavaScript Programming
+ - Introduction to JavaScript Programming Domestika course
  - https://marina-ferreira.github.io/tutorials/js/memory-game/